Creepy but True: Strange Pest Behaviors You’ve Probably Never Heard Of

 At Tupelo Pest Control, we take pride in being a local, family-owned and operated business dedicated to protecting your home or business from pests.
 Our highly trained technicians are carefully screened, undergoing drug testing and background checks, so you can trust us to provide reliable and professional service.

-From general pest management to targeted treatments for bed bugs, termites, mosquitoes, fleas, ticks, wasps, fire ants, carpenter bees, and rodents, we deliver customized solutions for both residential and commercial clients.
+From general pest management to targeted treatments for bed bugs, termites, mosquitoes, fleas, ticks, wasps, fire ants, carpenter bees, and rodents, we deliver customized solutions for residential and commercial clients alike.
 Every service begins with a detailed inspection to identify the source of your pest problem before implementing a lasting solution.